- If you’re in the market for a versatile and durable powerlifting barbell, the Rogue Ohio Power Bar will give you the most value for your money.

 - Does not have center knurling

-Summary: The 15kg Women’s Wonder Bar is a commercial-grade beginner bar for women within a home gym price point.
+Summary: The 15kg Women’s Wonder Bar is a commercial-grade beginner bar for women within a home garage gym price point.
 It costs less than $300 and is ideal if you’re looking for a reliable barbell to add to your home gym.
 Its 25mm shaft diameter is 3mm thinner compared to Olympic standards, but it helps you perform Olympic exercises with a better grip and a more seamless form.

 Specialty Barbell Types